Skip to main content

 kubectl get ns guestbook

-• Verify that the application resources are correctly deployed in this namespace:
+• Verify that the application resources are properly deployed in this namespace:

 kubectl get all -n guestbook